Scouting in Scotland: Clyde Region

 The Clyde Region was formed by amalgamating the two previous Scout Areas of Greater Glasgow and Lanarkshire.
 Greater Glasgow was a Scout Area that included the local government authorities of the City of Glasgow and East Dunbartonshire, along with parts of North Lanarkshire, South Lanarkshire and East Renfrewshire.
 Lanarkshire was a Scout Area covering Lanarkshire.

 The 28th Glasgow Scout Group's Hut was used to hold the Nazi Party Deputy Leader, Rudolf Hess, after his plane crashed in nearby Eaglesham.
-This Group is particularly active in international events, helping to organise the Ukrainian Scottish Experience, which helps Ukrainian (a country which currently has no official Scouting organisation) children to visit Scotland and participate in Scouting during the summer.
+This Group is particularly active in international events, helping to organise the Ukrainian Scottish Experience, which helps Ukrainian children to visit Scotland and participate in Scouting during the summer.

 The 77th Glasgow (Disabled) Scout Group is the only group in Scotland that caters for young people with physical disabilities.
-It has all four sections: Cubs, Scouts, Explorer Scouts and Scout Network.
+It has four sections: Cubs, Scouts, Explorer Scouts and Scout Network.

 The 24th Glasgow Scout Group, is one of the largest Groups with four Beaver Scout Colonies, four Cub Scout Packs, two Scout Troops and an Explorer Scout Unit.

 There are eight Scout Districts in the Region: